 “So, if you believe all this to be true…” Bridgit’s question was cut off.

-“For instance, I have always wondered whether Morgan Robertson was a time traveller,” said Markus.
+“For instance, I have always wondered whether Morgan Robertson was a time traveller,” pondered Markus.
 “The coincidences are just too freaky.”

 “What do you mean?”
 Bridgit inquired, not sure she would even understand his answer, but willing to continue further down the rabbit hole.

 “Just before 1900 – I think it was around 1897 or 1898 – Morgan Robertson wrote a book called, ‘Futility’ all about a huge British ocean liner that was considered unsinkable, and that struck an iceberg in the Northern Atlantic, 400 miles from Newfoundland, around midnight in the month of April.
 It sank, with most of her passengers drowning because there were not enough life rafts.
 Sound familiar?”
 Bridgit had no recall of any such incident but nodded for him to continue.

 “More than that, Robertson’s ship was called ‘Titan’.
 How’s that for weird?” he said as he raised his eyebrows and looked at Bridgit.